The benefits of working together

 Horizon scanning will improve national decision making on pricing and reimbursement.
 It identifies products that might have a large impact on our health systems, whether positive or negative.

-Therefore one of the first priorities of the BeNeLuxA collaboration on Pharmaceutical Policy was to start a shared Horizon Scanning platform.
+Therefore one of the first priorities of the Beneluxa initiative on Pharmaceutical Policy was to start a shared Horizon Scanning platform.

 The Belgian Health Care Knowledge Centre (KCE) published a study on Horizon scanning, that underlines the importance of a broad cooperation.
-So we want to involve as many countries as possible in the new Horizon Scanning Initiative, to be operational in 2018.
+So we want to involve as many countries as possible in the new International Horizon Scanning Initiative (IHSI), to be operational in 2022 (see link to IHSI).

 Collaboration on Pricing and Reimbursement